| Barry MacDonnell's

 type of toolbar located below the main toolbar area, just above the

 ruler (if the ruler is displayed) and the main

 document screen area.
+See the image above, which shows the standard Text property bar.
 (Can't see it?
 See the next item below.)

 • Property bars are